DasomDev/DasomDev/README.md

 🧩 Proficient in Vue.js (Composition API & Setup syntax)
 📊 Experienced with data visualization libraries like D3.js and Chart.js
 🎨 Skilled in Canvas and advanced interactive UI development
-🧪 Currently exploring **React, TypeScript**, and modern frontend architecture
+🧪 Currently exploring **React, TypeScript, Flutter**, and modern frontend architecture

 ### 🛠️ What I’m working on